jina2k/oss-repo-template/labs/lab-04/report.md

 This lab report is licensed under the Creative Commons License, details are in the LICENSE.md file listed in the same directory as this report.

 ### 2
+Free software follows 4 freedoms, which essentially lets you do anything with the software (run it, study it, modify it, redistribute it).

 ### 3
 It's important to choose a license because you can specify what users can do with the software that you are licensing.
 Some licenses allow you to